Renato Paiva: León

 On 25 May 2022, it was announced that Paiva would leave Independiente del Valle to take over Liga MX side León.
 On 28 November, he resigned.

 Bahia

 On 6 December 2022, Paiva was announced as the new head coach of Bahia for the 2023 season.
 He won the 2023 Campeonato Baiano with the club, but resigned and left the club on 6 September 2023.

 Toluca

 In December 2023, Paiva became the manager of Liga MX club Toluca, signing a reported two-year contract.
 On 4 December 2024, Toluca parted ways with Paiva following their second consecutive playoff elimination.

 Botafogo

 On 28 February 2025, Paiva returned to Brazil after being announced as head coach of Botafogo.
 On 30 June, the club relieved Paiva of his duties, shortly after their FIFA Club World Cup elimination.

 Fortaleza

 On 17 July 2025, Paiva was named head coach of fellow Brazilian top tier side Fortaleza, signing a contract until December 2026.
 On 2 September, after only one win in ten matches, he was sacked.

+Santos Laguna

+In May 2026, Paiva was appointed head coach of Santos Laguna in Mexico.